 Choosing the right drill bit is crucial when drilling into glass.
 Glass is fragile and can crack easily.
 Using the correct bit prevents damage and ensures a clean hole.
 Different drill bits suit different types of glass and projects.
 Understanding the differences helps pick the best option for your needs.

-Carbide-tipped Vs Diamond-tipped Bits
+Diamond-Tipped Vs Carbide-Tipped Bits

 Why Standard Bits Fail On Glass